personajex/Clear-Windows-Defender-History/README.md

-# Clear-Windows-Defender-History
+# Clear-Microsoft-Defender-History
-This program is capable of deleting Windows Defender threat detection history and Controlled Folder Access Protection history, without having to restart your computer, effectively for 32-bit and 64-bit.
+This program is capable of deleting Microsoft Defender threat detection history and Controlled Folder Access Protection history, without having to restart your computer, effectively for 32-bit and 64-bit.
 It uses the support of the IObitUnlocker program in its latest version, so the credit is not mine, the IObitUnlocker website is:

 https://www.iobit.com/es/iobit-unlocker.php